 If you want complete control over your backups, check out Arq.

 If you already have a paid Dropbox or OneDrive account, that gives you 1TB of space for backups without paying anything extra.
-Or, you could use Google Cloud Nearline or Amazon Glacier storage for just $0.01/GB.
+Or, you could use Google Cloud Nearline, Amazon S3 Glacier, or Backblaze B2 storage for as little as $0.005/GB.
 And if you want to save multiple cloud backups—perhaps to Google Drive and Dropbox—Arq can do that as well.

 Best for backup and file sync together

 Mozy is pricier than other backup apps—its $5.99/month plan only includes 50GB of storage instead of the unlimited storage most apps offer.
 But that's partly because Mozy is also a tool that lets you access your files anywhere.

 Just back up your files with Mozy, then install the Mozy Cloud Drive app, and you can open any file from your computer, anywhere.
 It's like Dropbox for your entire computer.

 Mozy also includes more enterprise-focused backup options.
 You can use it to back up your servers, or use its Spanning service to automatically back up Google Apps, Office 365, and Salesforce along with the rest of your company's files.